-Strategic Objective: An informed community working together through strong local and regional connections.
+Support Servíces - Cul tural Precínct - Líbrary Strategic Objective: An informed community working together through strong local and regional connections.
 Service Statements Key Performance Indicators Target Progress at 30 June 2009 time.
-Exceeded target: PC utilisation for the Jul 08 - Jun 09 period was 66.08% of total available time which was 38,559 computer bookings recorded for both libraries (Central Library, Windsor and Branch Library, Richmond).
-3. Effectively and efficiently manage cultural services and promote community use of the Cultural Precinct. community rooms are used.
-Community Room usage hours 5% increase in number of hours community rooms are used.
+Exceeded target: PC utilisation for the Jul 08 - Jun 09 period was 66.08% of total available time which was 38,559 computer bookings recorded for both libraries (Central Library, Windsor and Branch Library, Richmond Effectively and efficiently manage cultural services and promote community use of the Cultural Precinct.
+Community Room usage hours increased by 13 hours to 3,771 hours for the period July 08 to June 09 which is an increase of .34% compared with the July 07 to June 08 period.
+Increases in usage have now slowed as regular bookings occupy the most popular scheduled times.